neil-harbinger/kerry-digital-marketing/README.md

 ## Introduction

-Let's share our successes and mistakes as we promote digital products to the world from Kerry
+Let's share what we learn as we promote digital products to the world from Kerry

 ## Next event